You are here:

 Minor Requirements

-TThe Department of Biology offers two minors: Biology and Environmental Science.
-The College also offers an Interdisciplinary minors in Neuroscience (see separate Catalog pages).
+TThe Department of Biology offers a Biology minor.
+The College also offers an Interdisciplinary minors in Environmental Science and Neuroscience (see separate Catalog pages).

 Biology majors who minor in Environmental Science must complete all requirements of the biology major.
 In addition, they need to complete BIO 220, BIO 401, ECON 225, ASTR 112, and one course selected from ANTH 103, BIO 215, or an advanced biology course (328 or higher).